tomhiatt/Surveillance-reports/RegTBfigsTables.md

 --------------------------------------------------------

 In any country where a rapid demographic change is underway, overall notification rates may not reflect the true disease trend in communities.
-For instance, an overall case notification trend may appear to be stable because decreasing incidences can be cancelled out by a rapidly increasing proportion of the older population.
+For instance, an overall case notification trend may appear to be stable because decreasing incidence can be cancelled out by a rapidly increasing proportion of the older population.
 For this reason, the examination of age- and sex- specific case notification rates is more informative and provides insights for understanding the underlying epidemiological process in a given setting.

 The typical pattern of linear increase of notification towards the older populations (such as shown in some countries in [Figure 3](#f-agesex-bar)) has been explained as a widely observed phenomena under a stable TB control situation,[@Rieder1999] reflecting a high annual risk of TB infection in the past when the older population was young.
-Atypical patterns shown for Papua New Guinea and Mongolia, particularly relatively high notification rates among young and female groups, warrant further investigation.
+Atypical patterns shown for Papua Mongolia, particularly relatively high notification rates among young and female groups, warrant further investigation.
 Time trend analysis for age- and sex- notification rates ([Figure 4](#f-agesex)) is useful to detect any specific subgroups among which TB transmission and/or disease progression is particularly active.

 One of the critical shortcomings of these analyses is a gross lack of morbidity information among small children because the data is limited to laboratory-confirmed cases only.
 Since the 2006 revision of WHO recording and reporting forms,[@WorldHealthOrganization2006] the number of countries reporting age- and sex-disaggregated data for smear-negative and extra pulmonary cases is increasing and will enable a better assessment of the TB burden among children in future analysis.

 HIV infection fuels the TB epidemic, particularly in countries and areas with a high burden of TB.
-The overall percentage of TB patients tested for HIV in the Region still remained low.
-However, the figure has substantially increased in the last several years particularly in Cambodia, Viet Nam and the Lao People's Democratic Republic.
-Essential services such as co-trimoxazole prophylaxis and isoniazid preventive therapy have also expanded in many countries in the Region.
+There are an estimated 23 000 (range: 19 000--26 000) HIV-positive TB patients in the Region every year.
+The overall percentage of TB patients tested for HIV in the Region still remains below 50%.
+However, the figure has substantially increased in the last several years particularly in China, Viet Nam and the Lao People's Democratic Republic.
+Essential services such as CPT and isoniazid preventive therapy (IPT) have also expanded in many countries in the Region.

 This report provides a snapshot of the epidemiological and programmatic situation of TB in the Western Pacific Region based on the case notification data in 2013.
 As for any disease surveillance system, the analysis of surveillance data has inherent limitations.
 TB surveillance covers populations served by care providers linked with the national TB programme.
 Ideally this would include all known cases in the country; in practice the proportion of cases diagnosed outside of the TB programme and included in national reporting varies depending on the legal framework in the country.
 The WHO TB Impact Measurement Task Force recommends that countries continuously improve surveillance systems until reported cases can be considered a reliable proxy for incidence.[@WorldHealthOrganization2009; @WorldHealthOrganization2014b] A careful assessment is needed of programmatic progress in the country and the quality of surveillance data when interpreting these findings.

-TB surveillance continues to be an important source of information for assessing the situation and measuring the progress for decision-making.
-WHO Regional Office for the Western Pacific will continue to conduct regional analyses on various topics related to TB epidemiology and programmatic progress, as well as provide support to countries to conduct epidemiological and programmatic assessment at national and subnational levels.
+TB surveillance continues to be an important source of information for assessing the TB situation and measuring progress to inform decision-making.
+WHO Regional Office for the Western Pacific will continue to conduct regional analyses on various topics related to TB epidemiology and programmatic progress, as well as provide support to countries to conduct epidemiological and programmatic assessments at national and subnational levels.

 --------------------------------------------------------